penfwang/NMDE/README.md

   publisher={IEEE}
 }

-Please feel free to contact me if you have any questions or comments.
+Please feel free to contact me if you have any questions or comments (wangpeng@ecs.vuw.ac.nz).

 File "main_NMDE_public" is the main procedure